 Philosophy - BA

-This major provides preparation for all careers that require critical thinking, precise analysis and clear written and oral communication and in particular to careers requiring ethical analytic skills, such as business, communications and healthcare.
-Recent studies show that philosophy majors tend to score very well on the Graduate Records Exam (GRE), the Law School Admissions Test (LSAT) and the Graduate Management Admissions Test (GMAT) - tests required for graduate studies - five percent or higher than others who sit for the exams.
+The philosophy major also helps prepare students well for graduate school.
+Recent studies show that philosophy majors tend to score very well on the Graduate Records Exam (GRE), the Law School Admissions Test (LSAT) and the Graduate Management Admissions Test (GMAT) — these are all tests students take to get into graduate schools.

 This major is offered in the College for Women only.